hosthobbit/dns-checker/README.md

 # DNS Checker

-DNS Checker is a Python-based application designed to interact with GitHub and WhatsApp using the Model Context Protocol (MCP).
-It provides tools for DNS-related operations and integrates with external services for enhanced functionality.
+DNS Checker is a Python-based application designed to perform DNS-related operations and provide comprehensive domain information.
+It includes features for checking MX records, SPF, DKIM, DMARC, website status, SSL certificates, and WHOIS information.

 ## Features
-- **GitHub Integration**: Interact with GitHub repositories and manage workflows using the GitHub MCP server.
-- **WhatsApp Integration**: Communicate with WhatsApp using the WhatsApp MCP server.
-- **DNS Operations**: Perform DNS-related checks and operations.
+- **DNS Record Checks**: Retrieve and categorize MX, A, CNAME, NS, SPF, DKIM, and DMARC records.
+- **Website Status**: Check if a website is live, its response time, and any redirects.
+- **SSL Certificate Info**: Get SSL certificate details, including issuer and expiry.
+- **WHOIS Information**: Retrieve domain registration details.
+- **Domain Grouping**: Group domains by nameserver or migration complexity.
+- **Session Management**: Save and load domain lists for later use.

 ## Prerequisites
 - Python 3.8 or higher
-- Docker (for MCP server interactions)
-- Git (for version control)
+- Flask
+- Required Python libraries (see `requirements.txt`)

 ## Installation
 1. Clone the repository: